johndpope/notion/Readme.md

-Thanks to Konstantine - he has kindly reworked Señor Staff from GPL license to Mite MIT License. https://code.google.com/p/senorstaff/
+Thanks to Gus - he has kindly reworked Señor Staff from GPL license to Mite MIT License. https://code.google.com/p/senorstaff/